TyrealGray/Canvest/packages/canvest-cli/README.md

 - `number` threshold, a number that can be set to maximum `1.0`.
 Default is `0.05`, higher number will ignore more differences between snapshot comparision

+## Test Coverage
+Canvest will create test coverage after all test is done, you could find the `coverage.json` and/or open `index.html` under `./coverage` folder

 ## TypeScript
 To support TypeScript, you will need run `npm i @canvest/canvest-ts --save-dev` to install `canvest-ts` plugin